-For the Home Care Packages Program, you need to make payments towards the cost of your care if you can afford to.
+For other in-home aged care programs, you need to make payments towards the cost of your care if you can afford to.
 We call this the 'income tested care fee'.
 It is based on your income.

 Your income is all the money you earn.
 It includes the money you get from: